• About

 This vision walks stakeholders through both the consumer and merchant journey.

-After some promising in-product Lean experiments with Production users, I moved forward to expand the concept into a two-sided network user story map with sequenced acquisition and activation goals.
+After some promising in-product Lean experiments with Production users, I expanded the concept into a two-sided network service blueprint with sequenced acquisition, activation, and retention goals.

-My story concepts and strategic goals above influenced enhancements to merchant-facing tools and upgrade opportunities to premium Customer Engagement tools.
+My research, story, concepts, and strategic vision above influenced later enhancements to merchant-facing tools and upgrade opportunities to premium Customer Engagement tools.

 Back